-Jeff Hecht is a freelance science and technology writer and correspondent for the global science weekly New Scientist, where he covers topics from planetary science and lasers to dinosaurs.
-When inspiration strikes, he writes the occasional short fiction, and lately has been writing short-shorts.
-"On 202" appeared in Year's Best Horror X (Wagner, ed.), and other fiction has appeared in New Dimensions 8 and 9 (Silverberg, ed.), Vampires (Yolen and Greenberg, eds.), Alien Pregnant by Elvis (Friesner and Greenberg, eds.), Visions of Tomorrow (Dial and Easton, eds.), Futures from Nature (Gee, ed.), and Analog, Asimov's, Daily Science Fiction, Interzone, Odyssey, After Hours, and Twilight Zone.
+Jeff Hecht is a free-lance science and technology writer and correspondent for the global science weekly New Scientist, where he covers topics from planetary science and lasers to dinosaurs.
+When inspiration strikes, he writes the occasional short fiction.
+His most recent fiction has been on the "Futures" page in Nature and Nature Physics and in the anthologies Impossible Futures, Extreme Planets, and the new Deco Punk.
+Earlier stories appeared in Analog, Asimov's, Daily Science Fiction, Interzone, and Twilight Zone.
+Earlier anthologies include Year's Best Horror X (Wagner, ed.), Great American Ghost Stories, New Dimensions 8 and 9 (Silverberg, ed.), Vampires (Yolen and Greenberg, eds.), Alien Pregnant by Elvis (Friesner and Greenberg, eds.), Visions of Tomorrow (Dial and Easton, eds.), and Futures from Nature (Gee, ed.).